Venkata-Narayana-16/Comprehensive-CI-CD-Pipeline-with-Monitoring-Git-Jenkins-Docker-Kubernetes-Prometheus-and-Gr/README.md

-# complete End-to-end Jenkins CI/CD pipeline using Git, Terraform, Ansible, Docker and Kubernates.
+# Comprehensive CI/CD Pipeline with Monitoring: Git, Jenkins, Docker, Kubernetes, Prometheus, and Grafana.

 **Project Overview**

 This project demonstrates the implementation of a comprehensive CI/CD pipeline using Git, Terraform, Ansible, Docker, and Kubernetes to automate software deployment, scaling, and operations across a Kubernetes cluster.
+Additionally, the pipeline includes monitoring of Jenkins jobs with Prometheus and Grafana for enhanced observability.

 **Challenges Addressed**
 * Increasing Demand: The company required a platform to handle increased demand for their product, which utilized Docker containers.